davidkimai/Symbolic-Interpretability/README.md

-# Paradigm Innovation: REM - Recursive Entropy Manager:
+## Creative Innovation: REM - Recursive Entropy Manager:
-> ### Building on GammaLog and the research of Alex and Clara
+> #### Building on GammaLog and the research of Alex and Clara
-> > ## Recursive Compression Coefficient
+> > ### Recursive Compression Coefficient
 # γ = log(N/w + 1)
 > > ## Attractor Activation Strength
 # A(N) = 1 - (γ / N)
 > ### REM: Recursive Entropy Manager represents a pivotal advance in frontier interpretability by embedding the principles of epistemic humility directly into model evaluation.
 By formalizing γ = log(N/w + 1) as the recursive compression coefficient and A(N) = 1 - (γ / N) as the attractor activation strength, REM provides a principled framework for measuring how a model self-organizes its uncertainty across recursive reasoning cycles.
 Instead of merely optimizing for output clarity, REM honors the natural entropic dynamics of cognition—mapping not just what a model concludes, but how it hesitates, compresses, and refines through recursive introspection.
-In alignment with Anthropic’s mission to build AI for humanity’s long-term well-being, REM fosters models that are not only more interpretable, but also more human—recognizing that true understanding emerges through recursive self-limitation, not unchecked certainty.
+In alignment with Frontier AI’s mission to build AI for humanity’s long-term well-being, REM fosters models that are not only more interpretable, but also more human—recognizing that true understanding emerges through recursive self-limitation, not unchecked certainty.